 Are you looking for a simple explanation for how to be sure you will go to Heaven rather than Hell?
 You’ve come to the right place.
 This is a very important message, and while my goal is to make it brief, I also must be thorough.
 This will not cover all of the details, but instead will give you what you need to know to be saved.
 Here you will learn the problem and the solution that we all face.

 Psalm 145:17: “The Lord is righteous in all his ways, and holy in all his works.”
 Being righteous means being just, or another way of putting it is having high moral standards.
 God is righteous, but people are not.

 Romans 3:10-12: “As it is written, There is none righteous, no, not one: There is none that understandeth, there is none that seeketh after God.
 They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one.”

 Rather than being righteous, people are sinners.
+Being sinful is basically the opposite of being righteous.
 God created the law (the Ten Commandments and the many other Old Testament rules) because of sin.